 Tips and tricks

-5. Clean whiteboard frequently: Depending on the use of the board, it should be cleaned at different frequencies.
-When a teacher is writing on the board all day long the board should be wiped daily with whiteboard cleaner.
-In the office, many teams keep notes and schedules up on a board for a period of time, making erasing and cleaning every day a hassle.
+Depending on the use of the board, it should be cleaned at different frequencies.
+When a teacher writes on the board all day, the board should be wiped daily with whiteboard cleaner.
+In the office, many teams keep notes and schedule up on a board for some time, making erasing and cleaning every day a hassle.
 In these instances, the content should be erased and the board cleaned before rewriting the content again at least once a week.